GoogleCloudPlatform/community/tutorials/bigquery-from-excel/index.md

 1. Check whether your version of Excel is
     [32-bit or 64-bit](https://www.digitalcitizen.life/3-ways-learn-whether-windows-program-64-bit-or-32-bit).
-1. Download the latest version  of thevODBC driver from the [Simba Drivers for BigQuery page](https://cloud.google.com/bigquery/partners/simba-drivers/) that matches your version of Excel.
+1. Download the latest version  of the ODBC driver from the [Simba Drivers for BigQuery page](https://cloud.google.com/bigquery/partners/simba-drivers/) that matches your version of Excel.
 1. Run the ODBC driver installer.